 Hyperoptic is a full fibre-only provider that prioritises connecting blocks of flats and urban areas.
 It offers speeds up to 900Mbps, and is one of the less expensive full fibre providers.

 It offers social tariff broadband deals for customers on Universal Credit, so if you're receiving financial support from the government you will be able to enjoy its ultrafast speeds for a heavily discounted rate.

 It also notably doesn't include any price rises for mid-contract customers, so you know that when you sign up for a broadband deal with hyperoptic, you will pay a fixed price until that contract ends.

 However, because full fibre is hard to install in many areas, Hyperoptic's coverage isn't very broad.
 So make sure to check your postcode to see if its network is available in your area.

 If you're doing a broadband comparison to save money on your next contract, many providers offer more affordable deals for people who don't use the internet very much.

 Take a look at our range of cheap broadband deals on Uswitch for some great-value offers and exclusives.

-Alternatively, if you're on Universal Credit or another type of financial support, you could benefit from a low-income package.
+Alternatively, if you're on Universal Credit or another type of financial support, you could benefit from a low-income social tariff.
 These are usually the cheapest broadband deals you can get, but they're only available if you qualify.
-See our guide on broadband deals for low income families to see if you're eligible for one.
+See our guide on social tariff broadband deals for low income families to see if you're eligible for one.

 Broadband speeds are always advertised as 'average speeds', because you won’t always be guaranteed to get the same speed every time you use the internet on your Wi-Fi.